Residues of manifolds: Residues and relative residues of compact bodies

-Now the assertion follows from
+Now the assertion follows from \eqref{int_S_n-2_w^2}.

 (3) First remark that the integral on $S^{n-2}$ of a term containing odd powers of $w_i$ vanishes.
-Let $\bar a_2^{(\partial)}(z;w)$ (or $\bar a_2(z;w)$) be the sum of the terms in $a_2^{(\partial)}(z;w)$ (or in $a_2(z;w)$ respectively) that consist of terms without odd powers of $w_i$.
+Let $\bar a_2^{\partial}(z;w)$ (or $\bar a_2(z;w)$) be the sum of the terms in $a_2^{\partial}(z;w)$ (or in $a_2(z;w)$ respectively) that consist of terms without odd powers of $w_i$.

 Substitute $z=-n-3$ to \eqref{a_i_partial_zw} and take out the terms with only even powers of $w_i$ from the coefficients of $1,r$, and $r^2$.
-To find $\bar a_2^{\partial}(-n-3;w)$, as $r^1$-terms of the second factor of the left hand side of \eqref{a_i_partial_zw} is not necessary, we have only to consider
+To find $\bar a_2^{\partial}(-n-3;w)$, we do not need to take into account the $r^1$-terms of the second factor of the left hand side of \eqref{a_i_partial_zw}; we have only to consider

 to have